311 Conklin Hall

 Born in Paterson, N.J., Professor Murphy studied at Haverford College and earned his Ph.D. from the University of Virginia.
 Before joining Rutgers in 2016 he previously taught at Baruch College, where he won a Whiting Fellowship for excellence in teaching and was a member of the faculty of the Macaulay Honors College at the City University of New York.

 Professor Murphy is the author of Building the Empire State: Political Economy in Early America (University of Pennsylvania Press, 2015), which shared the James A. Broussard Best First Book Prize from the Society for Historians of the Early American Republic.
-The book links the development of the business corporation to state formation in the early American republic by looking at the creation of banks and transportation enterprises by well-connected and financed political entrepreneurs.
-A portion of the book appeared as an article in the April 2008 William and Mary Quarterly.
+The book links the development of the business corporation to state formation in the early American republic by looking at the chartering of banks and transportation enterprises by well-connected and financed political entrepreneurs.
+A chapter of the book appeared as an article in the April 2008 William and Mary Quarterly.
 Titled “‘A very convenient instrument’: The Manhattan Company, Aaron Burr, and the Election of 1800,” the article won the 2009 Richard L. Morton Award from the Omohundro Institute of Early American History and Culture.

 In 2020 Prof. Murphy became director of a curricular initiative at Rutgers-Newark to create an interdisciplinary program focused on studying the U.S. and state constitutions through the lens of climate change.
 This “Climate of American Constitutional Democracy” project won a planning grant from the Teagle Foundation in early 2020 and resulted in a new partnership with the Quill Project at Pembroke College, Oxford.
-In a Spring semester course, Rutgers undergraduates, graduate students, and Rutgers Law School students are documenting the 1947 New Jersey state constitutional convention, an effort that will culminate in the publication of a definitive digital publicly-accessible record of the convention.
+In a Spring semester course, Rutgers undergraduates, graduate students, and Rutgers Law School students are documenting the proceedings of the 1947 New Jersey state constitutional convention, an effort that will culminate in the publication of a definitive digital publicly-accessible record of the convention.
 Prof. Murphy and his collaborator jointly presented this project at the 2022 International Association of Centers for Federalism Studies conference in Bilbao, Spain.
-To accompany this research project Prof. Murphy created an embedded spring semester study abroad program called "Constitutions and the Founding of the American Republic" that brings students in his course to Pembroke College for a week of seminars on constitutional self-government.
+To accompany this research project Prof. Murphy created an embedded spring semester study abroad program called "Constitutions and the Founding of the American Republic" that brings law, graduate, and undergraduate students in his course to Pembroke College for a week of seminars on constitutional self-government.
 This program was the first embedded study abroad program ever launched in the history department at Rutgers University-Newark.
 To learn more, visit the program website.

 Creation of the American Republic (embedded study abroad to Pembroke College, University of Oxford)